raveious/delay-tolerant-network/Binary_Spray_and_Wait/README.md

 This is an implementation of the [Binary Spray and Wait][1] protocol for a [Delay Tolerant Network][2].

 Traditionally with the [Spray and Wait][3] routing protocol, a source node will only send out packets to nodes which do not already have it.
-In this implementation, when a new node in encountered, the source node will pass "half" of the copies to the new node.
+In the [Binary Spray and Wait][1] approach, when a new node in encountered, the source node will pass "half" of the copies to the new node.
 Both nodes will then continue to pass out "half" of their stacks until all copies have been distriduted out.

+In this implementation, the source node will periodically boardcast a packet out to all of its neighbors.
+Those who receive the packet will send an acknowledgement to broadcasting node to inform it that the packet was received and how many nodes are nearby.
+The source will give a final acknowledgement to those nodes which have been chosen to be "sprayed" and split the stack of packets between the two of them.

 ## Purpose